The dehumidifier’s primary purpose is to collect water. Therefore, if the dehumidifier is running but not collecting water, it amounts to zero work.

 Common causes of airflow issues are a bad fan system and blocked filters.
 For example, a damaged fan may fail to generate the air motion needed to keep the internal components freezing.
 Meanwhile, a blocked fan may restrict airflow, thus limiting the amount of heat inside the dehumidifier.

 Solution: The only solution here is regular maintenance.
 Inspect the fan regularly to make sure it’s not clogged or broken.
 Broken blades are particularly a nightmare.
 If you hear strange sounds coming from the fan area, stop the dehumidifier and inspect the fan for damages.
-Also, inspect, wash, and change the filter to prevent air blockage as recommended by the manufacturer.
+Also, inspect, clean the dehumidifier with vinegar, and change the filter to prevent air blockage as recommended by the manufacturer.

 5. Is it a Sizing Problem?